pblack/docs/content/setting-up-a-site/Jekyll-Defaults.md

 +++
 date = "2016-04-25T14:51:00+00:00"
-description = ""
-draft = false
-tags = []
-title = "Jekyll Defaults"
+description = "Set default front matter for new pages and posts." draft = false tags = [] title = "Defaults Fields"

 +++
 You can have forestry use default fields every time you create a new page or post.
-In the following example, we want a Banner image, a Categories field (array), and a Description field.
+In the following example, we want all new pages to include a *Banner* image, a *Categories* field (array), and a* Description* field.

 <img src="/docs/assets/images/forestry-default-fields.png">

-### Jekyll
+## Jekyll
 If you want these fields to show up in new posts, you can define them in your <code>_config.yml</code> file (see the <a href="https://jekyllrb.com/docs/configuration/#front-matter-defaults">Jekyll docs</a> for more info).

 In the example below, all new posts (no matter what the path is) will get these fields.